Definitions and Applicability

 1. Due date.
 All permit application fees or modification fees are due on submittal day of the application or modification package.

 2. Method of payment.
 Fees shall be paid by check, draft, or postal money order made payable to "Treasurer of Virginia/DEQ" and shall be sent to the Department of Environmental Quality, Receipts Control, P.O.
 Box 1104, Richmond, VA 23218.
-When the department is able to accept electronic payments, payments may be submitted electronically.

 3. Incomplete payments.
 All incomplete payments shall be deemed nonpayments.

 4. Late payment.
 No application or modification submittal will be deemed complete until the department receives proper payment.

 C. Fee schedules.
 Each application for a permit by rule and each application for a modification of a permit by rule is a separate action and shall be assessed a separate fee.
 The amount of the permit application fee is based on the costs associated with the permitting program required by this chapter.
 The fee schedules are shown in the following table:

 Permit by rule application by rated capacity: